etcd-io/website/content/en/docs/v3.6/feature-gates/index.md

 * The feature is always enabled; you cannot disable it.
 * The corresponding feature gate is no longer needed.
 * Stable versions of features will appear in released software for many subsequent versions.

+A *Deprecated* feature means:

+* The feature gate is no longer in use.
+* The feature has graduated to GA or been removed.

 ## List of feature gates {#feature-gates}